How Fort Worth ISD Created a Culture of Achievement with Help from Xello

 - Opportunities for all students to explore multiple pathways

-- Highly customizable, shareable digital workspaces (profiles) where students can record and reflect on their accomplishments, challenges and goals
+- Customizable, shareable digital workspaces (profiles) where students can record and reflect on their accomplishments, challenges and goals

 - Career profiles that reflect gender and ethnic diversity, so all students can see themselves in a future job

-- Available in English and Spanish so students can work and share in the language they’re most comfortable with
+- Availability in English and Spanish so students can work and share in the language they’re most comfortable with

 - A course planning and selection tool that makes it easy for students and educators alike to ensure everyone has a plan and is on track for graduation

 “All students, regardless of background, have an opportunity to see the same things.
 It does not matter whether the student is at-risk or a high achiever.
 The program we’ve enabled with Xello provides something for everyone.
 It is a one-stop shop that makes achieving students’ dreams fun and engaging, and all without tasking educators with more work.”

 She notes that the ability to have access to input local scholarships and custom messages allow educators to make an already customizable program even more specific for their students.